bmkramer/101innovations-survey-data/README.md

   - Add column **TMIE** with TMIE-classification of each tool (Traditional, Modern, Innovative, Experimental)
   - Add column **GEO** with GEO-classification of each tool (Good, Efficient, Open, or a combination of two of these)

-This step should optimally be coded in R as well, but for now, I did it in Calc with VLOOKUP and some manual adjustments for unique tool names.
+This step should really be coded in R as well (anyone?), but for now, I did it in Calc with VLOOKUP and some manual adjustments for unique tool names.

 Attributes can be retrieved from:
 - survey data (cleaned) (**Weight**) (from [Zenodo] (http://dx.doi.org/10.5281/zenodo.49583) or [Kaggle] (https://www.kaggle.com/bmkramer/101-innovations-research-tools-survey))